Tie-breaking in self interest cumulative subtraction games: Appendix: Unilateral deviation for larger subtraction sets

 \subsection{The ruleset $S_2=\{4,5,9\}$}

-The ruleset $S_2$ contains a diametral property of $S_1$, namely here a player can benefit strictly by unilateral deviation to antagonistic.
+The ruleset $S_2$ contains a diametral property of $S_1$, namely, here a player can strictly benefit by unilateral deviation to an antagonistic.
 As Lemma~\ref{lem:fvfdeviate} shows, this is impossible whenever $|S|=2$.
 For $S_2$, however, such a case occurs at heap size $h=61$.
 By Alice removing $4$ in the FvA setting, instead of $5$ or $9$ (the PSPE moves in the FvF setting), Bob both adds one unit to his own PSPE utility, and removes one unit from Alice's.
 The PSPE utilities of all options at $h=61$ are: and

 In the FvA setting, Alice observes that all three moves give her the same utility of $32$.
 Acting friendly, she therefore chooses the option that maximizes Bob’s outcome, namely removing $4$, which gives him $29$ rather than $28$.
 By contrast, in FvF the situation is entirely different: here she can obtain $33$ by playing either $5$ or $9$, while playing $4$ yields only $32$.
-In FvF there is no indifference that affects Bob's PSPE utility, and there is no reason for her to sacrifice by playing $4$.
+In FvF, there is no indifference that affects Bob's PSPE utility, and there is no reason for her to sacrifice by playing $4$.
 This explains the interesting discrepancies that arise in the FvA setting at $h=61$ (and many more at larger heaps).
 It is also interesting that whenever the deviating player gets a higher utility, the utility of the other player reduces by the same amount.
 This is unlike the case when the deviating player gets a lower utility, while the utility of the other player remains the same.
 Purely self-interested players, as we define in this paper, aim solely to maximize their own utility, while disregarding that of their opponent.
-This example illustrates that a self-interested player may be strictly motivated to deviate and become antagonistic; this is a non-trivial observation while the defined outcomes do not reveal any such incentive.
+This example illustrates that a self-interested player may be strictly motivated to deviate and become antagonistic; this is a non-trivial observation, while the defined outcomes do not reveal any such incentive.
 With only two actions, no such intrinsic motivation exists, as established earlier in this paper.

 In Tables~\ref{tab:3_8_11_13} and \ref{tab:deviation459} the $\delta$ symbols represent the deterministic tie-breaking deviations from FvF for the respective settings and players, where $\alpha$ is Alice and $\beta$ is Bob.